oreqizer/rust-notes/01_variables.md

 ## Constants

 Constants are declared using `const` and are values that are inlined during compilation.
 They can be declared in any scope.
-They must be an _annotated constant expression_.
+They must have a _type annotation_.

 Unless interior mutability or a static place in memory is required, constants are preferred over statics.